How to Reduce Nurse Turnover at Your Facility in 2025

 Nursing Turnover Statistics

-The Long-Term Care Community Coalition (LTCCC) publishes regular alerts and reports on nursing home staffing based on the data received from CMS’s mandatory reporting requirements.
+The Long-Term Care Community Coalition (LTCCC) publishes regular alerts and reports on nursing home staffing and safety based on the data received from CMS’s mandatory reporting requirements.
 LTCCC has provided a summary of findings based on nursing staff turnover in their analysis.

-Nursing home facilities across the country had:
+The most recent report conducted in November 2024 found that nursing home facilities across the country had:

-- An overall nursing staff turnover rate of 53.3%.
+- An overall nursing staff turnover rate of 48.71%.

-- A registered nurse (RN) staff turnover rate of 51.9%.
+- A registered nurse (RN) staff turnover rate of 45.36%.

-- Significantly lower staffing on weekends.
+- Significantly lower registered nurse staffing on weekends.

 Cost of Nurse Turnover